Connecting with Prospective Students in a Time of Social Distancing

-JPL/PS&L recently launched a virtual Accepted Students Day microsite to keep York College of Pennsylvania engaged with their prospective new students and families.
+JPL/PS&L launched a virtual Accepted Students Day microsite to keep York College of Pennsylvania engaged with their prospective new students and families.

 Social distancing guidelines have disrupted everyday life as we know it, for now.
 Important life decisions are still being made regardless – like where to enroll in college this fall.
 When campuses are closed and events are postponed, how are institutions building a new kind of community, in rapid time?